Campervan Reviews

 The Hymer Redwood is a very good campervan that costs more than you think it does but less than you might expect for what it is.
 It offers premium quality at a competitive entry price, with the caveat that the entry price is just the beginning of the conversation.

-The standard specification is impressive.
-The pop-top sleeping roof, the Hymer Connect system, the driver assistance suite, the insulation, the build quality.
-All included at £63,970.
-All things that would cost extra or simply not be available from some competitors.
-Hymer has loaded the value into the base price, and it shows.
+The standard specification is genuinely strong.
+The Hymer Connect system, the core driver aids, the insulation, the build quality, all included at £63,970, and all things that would cost extra or simply not be available from some competitors.
+The pop-top roof that makes it a four-berth is not part of that base price, though, so factor it in.
+Hymer has still loaded a lot of value into the base van, and it shows.

 But the things that turn the Redwood from a good campervan into a great one sit on the options list.
+The pop-top roof, if you want a four-berth.
 Diesel heating.
 The automatic gearbox.
 The Driving Comfort Package.
-They add up to a vehicle that costs around £75,000 by the time it is realistically specified for year-round UK touring.
+They add up to a vehicle that costs around £75,000, or closer to £79,000 with the pop-top, by the time it is realistically specified for year-round UK touring.

 Is that good value?
 Compared to what else is available at that price, yes.
 Compared to the headline figure on the brochure, it requires a conversation with yourself about budgets and priorities.